Crown of Thorns Plant &

 The Crown of Thorns plant is typically grown indoors as a houseplant.
 It can tolerate a wide range of temperatures, but it prefers temperatures between 65°F and 85°F. So, keep your indoor space comfortably warm for your Crown of Thorns.
 This Euphorbia milii crown of thorns is relatively adaptable and can handle average indoor humidity levels.
 However, it appreciates a slightly higher humidity level, so misting the leaves occasionally or placing a tray of water nearby can help create a more humid environment.

 If you live in a warm climate in USDA Zone 9–11, lucky you!
 This stunning semi-succulent can be grown outdoors as an ornamental shrub.
-The crown of thorns prefer constant temperatures above 70 degrees Fahrenheit and can tolerate triple digits in the summer, so don't worry if your crown of thorns plants get too hot.
+The Crown of Thorns prefers constant temperatures above 70 degrees Fahrenheit and can tolerate triple digits in the summer, so don't worry if your Crown of Thorns plants get too hot.
 It is not a problem if the temperatures drop slightly at night because this tough plant Euphorbia milii can withstand temperatures as low as 50 °F. This succulent thrives in warm climates with low to medium humidity levels.

 Final Thoughts